joshuaroy873/NR-Scope-nrOccupancy/README.md

 (Feb 26, 2024) Google storage bug is solved, now the code can push the captured DCI in a batch of 4000 entries to the google storage during the DCI decoding.

+(Mar 27, 2024) Fan added support for PDSCH and PUSCH mapping type B for DCI decoding, thank Fan.
+Found a bug that we didn't use SLIV in SIB 1 or RRC Setup for time domain resource mapping, which previously happens to have the same calculation results (the first row of default mapping type A and SLIV 53 for downlink).
+Now it's solved.

 ## TODOs

 There are some on-going plans for the near future: